2010 Volkswagen Tiguan

 Road, engine and wind noise are well muted, adding to the Tiguan's pleasant demeanor.

 The rear seats can move forward and aft up to six inches, which allows owners to optimize the Tiguan for either rear cargo room or rear passenger comfort.
 Fully back, the rear seats have good leg room even with taller drivers up front.
 Move them up to increase carrying capacity and that room disappears unless the front passengers are short.
 Comfort in the rear is pretty good, and it's aided by a fold-down center armrest with two built-in cup holders.
 The seats also recline, but not very far.
 Like the front, getting in and out is a breeze.

 Cargo space adds to the utility of the Tiguan though it's below the class average.
 The second-row seats fold flat to open up 56.1 cubic feet of cargo room.
-That beats the Saturn Vue's 54.3 cubic feet, but is less than just about everything else in the class.
-For example, it is considerably less than the Honda CR-V's 72.9 cubic feet of space.
+That it is considerably less than the Honda CR-V's 72.9 cubic feet of space.
 While the Tiguan loses to its competitors in this area, it has a low liftover height, making it easy to load and unload cargo into the rear.
 Also, the front passenger seat folds flat to allow loading long items, such as a small ladder.
 In short, the Tiguan is far more practical than a sedan.

 The Tiguan offers a pleasant and sporty driving experience, more so than most compact crossover SUVs.